 For precision work, you will need a thin blade.
 These blades are designed to cut through very small pieces of material with ease.
-Thin blades are excellent for cutting through hard materials such as copper or plastic without damaging the object that you are cutting.
+Thin blades are excellent for cutting through hard materials such as copper or plastic without damaging the object you are cutting.

 When cutting wood, it is best to use a wide-blade saw than a thin blade saw.

 Bi-Metal Blades – This type of blade is made from two different metals so that the blade can be strong enough to cut through hard materials and flexible enough to get close to the material without scratching it.

 Carbide-Tipped Blades – These blades have a sharp tip made of carbide, allowing them to cut through hard materials easily. -Resin Rivets – These are hard plastic blades with a fine line of plastic on the blade.
 The line is glued to the steel blade.
 This makes them resistant to tearing, chipping, and marring.

 Pruning blade – This blade cuts wood at a 45-degree angle.
 It is used with a special saw frame that allows you to attach the blade to the frame.

 Keyless blade – This type of blade features a lock that keeps the blade in the cutting position.
 You can lock it at any angle.

 Combination blades – This blade has a carbide tip and resin rivets on the other side.
 The two materials give it extra strength and durability.